vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - [ ] Update summary.md after implementation to describe new architecture and file responsibilities (0.5h)

 ### 2. Backtest Logic Refactor
-- [ ] Implement portfolio-level backtest function in tech_analysis/backtest.py: (3h)
-    - Accepts all stock data
-    - Iterates over time, not per ticker
-    - Evaluates buy/hold/sell for all stocks at each step
-    - Prefers buy if signal and cash available
-    - Allocates position size (configurable)
-    - No short selling logic
-    - Updates holdings, cash, and logs each trade with rationale
 - [ ] Ensure rationale is human-readable and records why a stock was chosen (0.5h)
 - [ ] Remove or refactor any per-ticker backtest/report logic (0.5h)